-Employment opportunities in accountancy, banking and finance are grouped into:
+Employment opportunities in accountancy, banking and finance can be grouped into:

-For examples of job roles in this sector, see graduate jobs in accountancy and finance.
+For examples of specific job roles in this sector, see graduate jobs in accountancy and finance.

-The 'big four' accountancy and financial services firms are:
+The 'big four' accountancy and professional services firms are:

-In retail banking, employers include well-known high street brands, such as:
+Among retail banks and building societies, employers include well-known high street brands such as: